pgg1610/website/content/blog/graph_nn.md

 (1) having strong relational inductive bias for a data structure which is amenable for graph representation

-(2) find hidden features/reprenstation that can be 'learned' with more data.
+(2) find hidden features/representation that can be 'learned' with more data.

-This idea is explored in futher details in this fairly exhaustive [review of graph networks](https://arxiv.org/abs/1806.01261)
+This idea is explored in further details in this fairly exhaustive [review of graph networks](https://arxiv.org/abs/1806.01261)

 ----------------